 An evergreen lease contract automatically renews after each completion or maturity period, until canceled by one of the parties.
 While positioned by the lessor as a convenience for prolonged use of equipment assets without formal lease extensions, it also is a tactic to get lessees to pay more over time than the equipment is worth if purchased outright.
+Lease administration software can help lease management teams keep an eye on these contracts.

 Equipment lease agreements provide the lessee with a fixed price option to purchase the asset at the completion of the initial term of the contract and the customer has made all payments.
 In many cases, the burden is on the lessee to notify the lessor of their intent to exercise the purchase or partial renewal option, and oftentimes notice should be made in a specific way and within a specified time period.
 For example, the lease agreement may require the lessee to provide notice of intent to the lessor via certified letter 120 days before the expiration of the original equipment lease agreement.
 If the lessee fails to provide notice within those parameters, the lease will automatically renew for an additional term(s).
 The end result: By making payments beyond the original contract terms, the lessee pays significantly more than the equipment is worth.